aidenbradley/Drupal-Test-Support/documentation/readme_support.md

 ### Time Travel to timezone and freeze time
 Just like travelling and freezing time, you can also travel to another timezone and freeze time there.

-To do this, pass a callable argument to the `toTimezone` method.
-Anything inside of this callable will be executed in that timezone.
+To do this, pass a closure argument to the `toTimezone` method.
+Anything inside of this closure will be executed in that timezone.
 Once completed, you will be returned to the present!

 ```php
 public function travel_and_freeze_timezone(): void